 The Science and Practice of School Psychology

-UNC’s Department of School Psychology places equal emphasis on science and practice components, training students to be consumers and producers of psychological research, and to apply such research to the practice of psychology in schools and related settings.
+UNC’s Programs in School Psychology focus on the science and practice of school psychology, training students to be consumers and producers of psychological research, and to apply such research to the practice of psychology in schools and related settings.

 Our faculty believe in the importance of science informing practice and vice versa.
 We stress the importance of an evidence base for psychological practices, as well as measurement of outcomes in all aspects of practice.